This easy sausage curry is a one-pot, easy-peasy, inauthentic-but-tasty recipe is I created during my student days.

-Throughout the day, I dreamed happily of the dinner I planned to make that evening, secure in the knowledge that I’d already done the shopping the day before and everything I needed was waiting for me in the shared kitchen in the student halls where I was living.
+Throughout that day, I dreamed happily of the dinner I planned to make that evening, secure in the knowledge that I’d already done the shopping the day before and everything I needed was waiting for me in the shared kitchen in my student halls accommodation.

 On getting home, disaster!

 Still, I was really in the mood for a good meaty curry, so what could I do?
-I really didn’t fancy trekking over to the supermarket again.
+I really didn’t fancy trekking all the way over to the supermarket again.
 In a flash of inspiration, I decided instead to use the sausages I’d bought for later in the week.

 Genius!
 And thus was born my sausage curry!

 The version below uses the same individual spices as my mum’s keema curry and is what I used for my sausage version.
 But I have also made it using ready-made curry powder when on holiday, and it’s still pretty good, so feel free to substitute if you like.

 Kavey’s “That’s Not Proper Indian Is It?”
 Sausage Curry (Individual Spices)